Obituaries:

 CARROLL, David W., 54, radiator shop supervisor, of Austin

-Home, Lamar location.
+Funeral Home, Lamar location.
 Services 2 p.m.
-Thursday, Cook-Walden.
+Thursday,

 David W. Carroll passed away after a long battle with